 Gillian works on understanding the likelihood and dynamics of extreme climate events in the current climate.

-Areas of expertise:
+Areas of expertise

-Gillian joined the Climate Impacts group in the Met Office Hadley Centre in 2008 as part of the Climate Impacts Analysis team.
-Prior to that, she did a PhD at the University of Oxford looking at how climate models simulate variability and change in southern African rainfall.
+Before joining the Met Office in 2008, Gillian completed a PhD at the University of Oxford on how climate models simulate variability and change in southern African rainfall.
 During her time as a doctoral student, she also gained experience in meteorological observations as Observer at the Radcliffe Met.
 Station in Oxford, the longest continuous record in the UK.
-In addition, she joined an intensive observing campaign of the African Monsoon Multidisciplinary Analyses project in Nigeria towards improving understanding of the West African Monsoon.
+In addition, she took part in an intensive observing campaign of the African Monsoon Multidisciplinary Analyses project in Nigeria towards improving understanding of the West African Monsoon.